Tire war: Goodyear vs. Hoosier (1988–1989)

 The tire war intensified at Dover when several cars suffered from tire failures.
 Alan Kulwicki, one of the victims, commented: Not only did it cost us our chance for a win or a good finish in this race, but we wrecked a race car in the process.
 It's not like this is the second week in a row it's been happening; it's been happening all year long.
 Really, a little bit disappointed that the tire companies can't get this solved by now.
 That people are still crashing cars like this, you know.
 Fortunately, the cars are pretty safe and no one got hurt.
 At the end of the 1988 season, Hoosier had won nine of the 29 races.

 In 1989, Goodyear planned to roll out its new radial tires at the Daytona 500.
 Ideally, the race would definitively prove radial tires' superiority to Hoosier's bias-plys.
 But Dale Earnhardt and Elliott experienced tire failures during practice, breaking Elliott's wrist, and Goodyear withdrew the radial tires from Daytona.
 This setback gave Hoosier a major head start, with Waltrip driving on Hoosiers to claim his sole Daytona 500 win.
 Hoosier dominated the first four races of the season, up to Rusty Wallace's win at the 1989 Pontiac Excitement 400 at Richmond.

-But that would prove the manufacturer's final win of the season: Goodyear's radial tires made their debut at the 1989 First Union 400 at North Wilkesboro Speedway.
+But that would prove the manufacturer's final win of the season: Goodyear's radial tires made their debut at the 1989 First Union 400 at North Wilkesboro.
 While Wallace won the pole on Hoosiers, the lead cars had lapped him by lap 70, and Goodyear's tires' durability proved key to Earnhardt's eventual victory.
 That loss proved a death blow for Hoosier, who could not sell enough tires to remain viable and left NASCAR after the 1989 Winston 500 at Talladega.